Mystic Canyon Stable

 Thank you for helping make this a family friendly place for quality connection time of discovery and awe together:)

-19. May I bring my dog?
+20. May I bring my dog?

 Friendly, leashed dogs YES!!!
 Just pick up after their poop and have them pee on dirt only (not furniture, seating).
 We do have protective barn cats, rabbit, hens, and wild coyotes, hawks, owls.

-20. Might Riders get hurt being around horses?
+21. Might Riders get hurt being around horses?

 Yes, they might.
 We role model, teach, and practice being as safe as possible.
-Know that being around horses means riders might get hurt, hopefully only minor and occasionally.
+Know that being around horses means Riders might get hurt, hopefully only minor and occasionally.
 Being pooped/peed/sneezed on, stepped on, bitten, kicked, falling off, etc. might happen too, so be prepared to get dirty (and promise to shower when you get home!).

-21. I'm afraid of falling off... should I quit riding or not ride?
+22. I'm afraid of falling off... should I quit riding or not ride?

 If you are willing to work with and through your fear, yes.
 If your fear outweighs the joy of riding, then no. Fortunately you don't HAVE to ride!
-You GET to choose to ride:)
+You GET to choose to ride:) Riding is a choice.

 Falling off can be an important part of learning to get back on in horseback riding.